Multi-granularity Interest Retrieval and Refinement Network for Long-Term User Behavior Modeling in CTR Prediction: Conclusion

 The baseline employed is a highly optimized deep CTR model.
 To ensure a fair comparison, identical input features are utilized across both the baseline model and our proposed model.
 An online A/B test is conducted over one week, involving 20\% of users selected at random.
 Of these users, half are designated to the experimental group while the remaining half are reserved as the control group.
 The evaluation is based on two metrics: the average number of listening songs (ANoLS) and the average time of listening songs (AToLS).
 The outcomes indicated that our model achieved an improvement of 1.32\% in ANoLS and 0.55\% in AToLS.
 Considering that an increment of 1\% in listening time is regarded as a substantial enhancement, our model realizes a significant business gain.

-\section{CONCLUSION}
+\section{Conclusion}

-In this paper, we proposed the Multi- granularity Interest Retrieval and Refinement Network (MIRRN) for long-term user behavior modeling in CTR prediction.
-To the best of our knowledge, MIRRN is the first to successfully capture the user’s multi-granularity interests.
-Specifically, we empolyed Multi-granularity Interest Retrieval Module to extract subsequences containing interests of different granularities.
-We then utilized Target-Aware Position Encoding and Multi-Head Fourier Transformer to efficiently and effectively mine sequential information and interactive information within these subsequences.
-Finally, we used multi-head target attention to adaptively learn the influence of different granular interests on the target item.
+In this paper, we proposed the Multi-granularity Interest Retrieval and Refinement Network (MIRRN) for long-term user behavior modeling in CTR prediction.
+To the best of our knowledge, MIRRN is the first to successfully capture, refine, and integrate the user’s multi-granularity interests.
+Specifically, we constructed multi-granularity queries, extracting subsequences that capture diverse interests.
+We then utilized Target-Aware Position Encoding and Multi-Head Fourier Transformer to efficiently and effectively mine sequential information and interactive information within these subsequences, obtaining the refined interest vectors.
+Finally, we employed multi-head target attention to adaptively learn the influence of different granular interests on the target item.
 Experiments on three public datasets, along with an online A/B test validated the effectiveness of MIRRN.
 In the future, we plan to consider user interests at additional granularities tailored to different scenarios and explore more efficient retrieval methods to further reduce time complexity.